rm-hull/luma.oled/README.md

 Then reboot.

-Then add your user to the i2c group:

-    $ sudo adduser pi i2c

-Install some packages:
+Install some packages(most should be already installed):

-    $ sudo apt-get install i2c-tools python-smbus python-pip
+    $ sudo apt-get install i2c-tools python-smbus python-pip python-dev python-imaging
-    $ sudo pip install pillow

-Next check that the device is communicating properly (if using a rev.1 board, use 0 for the bus not 1.
-For the Banana Pi use 2):
+Next check that the device is communicating properly:

     $ i2cdetect -y 1
          0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
     00:          -- -- -- -- -- -- -- -- -- -- -- -- --
     10: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     20: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
-    30: -- -- -- -- -- -- -- -- -- -- -- UU 3c -- -- --
+    30: -- -- -- -- -- -- -- -- -- -- -- -- 3c -- -- --
     40: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     50: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     70: -- -- -- -- -- -- -- --

-According to the manual, "UU" means that probing was skipped, because the address was in use by a driver.
-It suggest that there is a chip at that address.
-Indeed the documentation for the device indicates it uses two addresses.

 # Installing the Python Package